Nguyephi/Cook-this-app/README.md

 * [ ] Bootstrap carousel for banner
 * [ ] Banner with background video

-The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the page!

 ## Time Spent and Lessons Learned

 Time spent: 2 weeks spent in total.